On this page

 If you customize your self-service password recovery (SSPR) solution as described in the

-and also initiate password recovery using the /forgot_password API, you need to consider how your users interact with your magic links.
-Specifically, your design has the following attributes:
+API (opens new window), you need to consider how your users interact with your magic links.
+Specifically, your design has the following attributes: The magic link

 Considerations